curriculum course structure

 Curriculum always involves choosing from alternatives and at Dargaville High School we have a number of subjects to choose from.
 In New Zealand, the national curriculum, devised by the New Zealand government, sets the direction for learning.
 Dargaville High School works with the New Zealand Curriculum and ensures that the school's flexibility to develop teaching and learning programs meets the diverse needs of our particular learners.
 Students need an up-to-date curriculum that reflects not only the knowledge needed for the future, but also the best teaching strategies and learning theories.

-All incoming Year 9 students will be tested.
-According to their results in these tests and in consultation with their Year 8 teachers, students will be streamed into three bands.
+All incoming Year 9 students will be tested using AsTTle.
 Students who need special assistance will either come out of the normal core subjects and undertake special programmes or have teacher/teacher aid assistance in their normal classes.

 Starting School